ZigaSajovic/CppML/docs/reference/index.md

 Contains *functional* utilities (e.g. `Map`).
 You can include any construct separately by `CppML/Functional/<name>.hpp`, or include the entire header `CppML/Functional.hpp`.

-Please find the construct of your interest in the table below.
+Find the construct of your interest in the table below.
 Each of them has it own `reference page`, where you can find a *specification of its structure*, a definition of its *metafunction type*, and an *example of use*.

 | Construct                                    | Description                                          | Type of `f` in `::f >-> Pipe`  |
 |----------------------------------------------|------------------------------------------------------|--------------------------------|